This Is Spinal Tap: Plot

 Filmmaker Martin "Marty" Di Bergi is filming a documentary about English rock band Spinal Tap's 1982 United States concert tour to promote their new album, Smell the Glove.
-The band comprises childhood friends David St. Hubbins and Nigel Tufnel on vocals and guitar along with bassist Derek Smalls, keyboardist Viv Savage, and drummer Mick Shrimpton.
+The band comprises childhood friends David St. Hubbins and Nigel Tufnel on vocals and guitar, along with bassist Derek Smalls, keyboardist Viv Savage, and drummer Mick Shrimpton.

 The documentary shows Spinal Tap's early days as the skiffle group The Originals; they renamed themselves the New Originals when it was discovered another band was already called The Originals, only to change it back when the original Originals changed their name to The Regulars.
-They later had a hit as the Thamesmen, "Gimme Some Money," before changing their name to Spinal Tap and achieving a significant hit with the flower power anthem "Listen to the Flower People"; they subsequently began performing heavy metal music.
+They later had a hit as the Thamesmen, "Gimme Some Money", before changing their name to Spinal Tap and achieving a hit with the flower power anthem "Listen to the Flower People"; they subsequently began performing heavy metal.

 Several of the band's previous drummers died under strange circumstances: John "Stumpy" Pepys died in a "bizarre gardening accident" that police said was better left unsolved, Eric "Stumpy Joe" Childs died choking on someone else's vomit, and Peter "James" Bond exploded on stage.
-Nigel shows Marty his extensive guitar collection (including one that is so valuable it cannot even be looked at or even pointed at, much less played), as well as a custom-made amplifier that has volume knobs that go up to eleven; Nigel believes this makes the amplifier "one louder" than most other amplifiers, which have "ten" as the highest volume setting.
+Nigel shows Marty his extensive guitar collection (including a Fender Bass VI so valuable it cannot even be looked at), as well as a custom-made amplifier with volume knobs that go up to eleven; Nigel claims that this makes the amplifier "one louder" than most others, on which the volume setting only goes up to "ten".

 Nigel's amplifier dials that have "eleven" as the highest volume setting.
 This scene is the origin of the phrase up to eleven.